meilisearch/specifications/text/0027-filter-and-facet-behavior.md

 During search, logical operators should behave as they already do in MeiliSearch v0.20.0.

-Here is a quick reminder of the v0.20.0 operator behavior:
+Here is a quick reminder of the v0.20.0 operators behavior:

 - `<`, `=<`, `>`, `=>` => only operate on number values.
 MeiliSearch returns only documents that have numbers in this field.
 ex: `price > 19` does not return `"price": "20"` but returns `"price": 20` -> no type conversions are done.
 - `=`, `!=`/`NOT` => operate on string and number values.
 MeiliSearch returns only documents that have numbers, strings, or arrays of strings in this field.

+#### Known limitations

 - cannot filter on `null`, objects, arrays of "undefined elements" (ex: array of `null`)

 #### Accepted syntaxes for `filter`